telerik/ajax-docs/controls/pushbutton/functionality/Icons/custom-icons.md

 ## Font Icons

-You can show custom font icons in **RadPushButton** as well.
-To do that you can follow the steps below:
+You can use custom font icons in **RadPushButton** as well.
+To do that, follow the steps below:

-1. Load the styles with the font icons on the page.
+1. Load the stylesheet with the desired font icons on the page.

-1. Override the font-family of the button's icon element with the target one.
+1. Override the font-family of the button's icon element with the target one (see **Example 3**)(COMMENT: Consider showing sample snippets directly in the list instead of only an exapmle with FontAwesome).

-1. Set the font icon class to the **Icon.CssClass** property.
+1. Set the custom font icon class to the **Icon.CssClass** property.

 You can find below an example with [Font Awesome Icons](https://fortawesome.github.io/Font-Awesome/icons/).